 Generally, the different parts of Medicare help cover specific services.
-Most beneficiaries choose to receive their Part A and B benefits through see any doctor and hospital that takes Medicare (and most do) anywhere in the country., the traditional program offered directly through the federal government.
-It is sometimes called Traditional Medicare or (FFS) Medicare.
+Most beneficiaries choose to receive their Part A and B benefits through Original Medicare, the traditional fee-for-service program offered directly through the federal government.
+It is sometimes called Traditional Medicare or Fee-for-Service (FFS) Medicare.
 Under Original Medicare, the government pays directly for the health care services you receive.
-You can
+You can see any doctor and hospital that takes Medicare (and most do) anywhere in the country.

 In Original Medicare: